 ‘Thank you’ is the best prayer that anyone could say.
 I say that one a lot.
 “Thank you” expresses extreme gratitude, humility and understanding.

-Talking about animals and operations, this has been a week of gratitude prayers.
-Several of our animals have been ill this week, most of them are now much better.
-It made me think how grateful I am for the animonsters that share our lives, our house, our ups and our downs – especially our dog:
+Talking about animals and operations, I have prayed many gratitude prayers this week.
+More than one of our animals have been ill this week, most of them are now much better.
+It made me think how grateful I am for the animonsters that share our lives, our house, our ups and our downs:

 Melchi’ore, a Newfoundland x Belgian Sheppard bitch, the gentlest and most generous of all dogs I have ever know.
 Most intelligent too.

 Ebonie, a pitch-black gutter cat, small in stature but huge on character and attitude.
 This one doesn’t suffer fools gladly but she does have the courageous heart of a lion.

 Her sister Liquorice, aka Lillie Langtry, is just as black, but much more laid-back.
 Lillie tends to keep a low profile until she wants her dinner and then she makes her demands known in an incredibly loud, deep and gravelly voice.